 The data for ICF’s research program comes from a continuing study of communities around the world through out Intelligent Community Awards Program.
-Communities benefit in three ways from submitting a nomination form for participation in the Awards Program:
+Communities benefit in two ways from submitting a nomination form for participation in the Awards Program:

 - They are automatically entered into the Intelligent Community Awards Program and consideration for the Smart21 Communities of the Year.